 2 - Dreaming of a Falcon

-Few know, but falcons were used as weapons by samurai during the Kamakura period, in an art known as takagari.
-Falcon, in Japanese, is said taka and, interestingly, has the same kanji reading as takai which means "tall".
-It is in second place in terms of luck for the new year.
-If you dream of this bird in the new year, be happy!
+Few know, but falcons were used as weapons by the samurai during the Kamakura period, in an art known as takagari.
+Falcon, in japonese, is taka and, interestingly, has the same reading as the kanji for takai which means "tall".
+It ranks second in terms of luck for the New Year.
+If you dream of this bird on New Year's, be happy!

 3 - Dreaming of an Eggplant

-The strangest case on this list is Eggplant.
+The strangest case on this list is that of Berinjela.
 However, there is a plausible explanation.
-Eggplant in Japanese is spoken nasu [茄子], however nasu is also the reading of the verb nasu [成す] which among several possible meanings means "to establish oneself", "to reach", "to become", "to achieve" and "to accomplish".
+Berinjela in Japanese is called nasu [茄子], but nasu is also the reading of the verb nasu [成す] which among several possible meanings can mean "to establish oneself", "to achieve", "to become", "to reach", and "to realize".

-The Japanese term for these three dreams is: one fuji, two hawks, three eggplants [一富士二鷹三茄子].
+The Japanese term for referring to these three dreams is: ichi fuji, ni taka, san nasubi [一富士二鷹三茄子].

 Such a belief has apparently been around since the Edo period.
 There are several other theories that try to explain the origin of this superstition and why Mount Fuji, Falcon and Eggplant were the images chosen to represent it.